exercism/cpp/concepts/classes/introduction.md

 ```

 Constructors are a big topic and have many nuances.
-If you are not explicitly defining a constructor for your class, the compiler will do the job for you.
+If you are not explicitly defining a `constructor` for your `class`, the compiler will do the job for you.
 This has happened in the first example above.
 All variables are set to the value that was stated in the definition of the class.
-If you had not given any values, the variables would be uninitialized, which might have unintended consequences.
+If you had not given any values in that definition, the variables would be uninitialized, which might have unintended consequences.

 ## Structs

-Structs are a remainder of the C past that developed into C++.
+Structs are a holdover from the C past that developed into C++.
-They are pretty much the same thing as classes, there is only one exception.
+They are effectively the same thing as `classes` with one important exception.
-By default everything in a class is private.
-Structs are public until defined otherwise.
+By default, everything in a `class` is `private`.
+Structs, on the other hand are `public` until defined otherwise.

-Conventionally, the struct keyword is often used for data-only structures.
+Conventionally, the `struct` keyword is often used for **data-only structures**.
+The `class` keyword is preferred for objects that have both data **and** function members.
 The class keyword is preferred for objects that have both data and functions.